Charlotte Maxeke Johannesburg Academic Hospital: Size and capability

-Establishment

-The facility was built by Concor on the site of Hohenheim, the first Parktown mansion, the home of Sir Lionel and Lady Florence Phillips.

 Issues

 In 2012 the Sunday Times of South Africa reported on a critical shortage of equipment and manpower that compromised medical care.
 In 2022 the hospital was over R200 million in arrears with its bills for municipal services.

 2021 fire

 The hospital's parking structure caught on fire on the morning of 17 April 2021.
 The fire started in a storeroom for dry surgical supplies, according to officials.
 Flames were thought to have been extinguished but reignited later that same day, collapsing the third level of the parking garage.
 This necessitated the evacuation and closure of the hospital for seven days.
 The fire destroyed an estimated R40 million worth of medical stock and personal protective equipment.

 The following month, it was revealed that although the hospital did not comply with fire safety standards, it had passed a fitness audit earlier in the year.
 Johannesburg's Emergency Management Services claimed that the firefighting equipment inside the hospital had no water although the Gauteng health department claimed that the provincial Department of Infrastructure had audited the building in late 2020.
 Smoke doors, used to prevent the spread of smoke in a building in the event of a fire, had been recommissioned because their magnets had stopped working; fire hydrant couplings had been stolen and so were not compatible with the fire hoses on fire engines; fire suppression systems were not working; and fire exits had been locked due to security concerns.
 It was later discovered that the hospital had not been evaluated for fire safety since 2017, four years prior to the fire.

 While the building underwent assessments and awaited compliance certificates in May, R30 million worth of copper piping that made up its water systems was stolen, and televisions in the paediatric oncology unit were also taken.

 The oncology unit was the first to reopen on 28 June 2021.